kuviman/linksider/website/content/bevy-jam/_index.md

 {{ audio(src="game_music.ogg") }}

-And later the music was covered by **Brainoid**, which is we decided to keep:
+And later the music was covered by **Brainoid**, which we decided to keep:

 {{ audio(src="KuviBevy.ogg") }}